S180-TK/CBSWEG2/README.md

 # Project Name: EDSA Traffic Model: Predictions, Insights, & Classifications

 ## Project Overview
 > This project conducts an exploratory data analysis (EDA) and develops a classification model on traffic data gathered by the MMDA around EDSA.
-The objective is to uncover underlying patterns, correlations, and trends to provide a clearer picture of EDSA's traffic and incident dynamics.
+The objective is to uncover underlying patterns, correlations, and trends to provide a clearer picture of EDSA's historical traffic and incident dynamics.

 ## Team Members
 | Name                | Role                           | Responsibilities                                                                                                                                                                                                                                 |